The Beta Prototype

 Sensor Assembly with PCB

-Secondly, as mentioned above, the cabinets of the two instruments are built of different materials.
-One is curly maple to be somewhat traditional.
+Also, the cabinets of the two instruments are built of different materials.
+One is curly maple because … of course it is.

-Even though at a very low amp output, the acoustic sounds are not heard, we want to lose as little of the physical strings' energy through the body as possible, since that is energy not making it into the pickup.
-We're using a different material on the second instrument in order to reduce that loss of the strings' vibrational energy into the body.
+Even though at a low amp output, the acoustic sounds are not heard, we want to lose as little of the physical strings' energy through the body as possible, since that is vibrational energy not making it into the pickup.
+We're using a different material on the second instrument to test if we can reduce that loss.
 The idea is to have as low an acoustic volume as possible.
 The whole exercise is a kind of A/B test of cabinet material.